 The authorized factory repair is to replace the entire bearing assembly.
 An easier repair method is to replace the failed plastic piece with a new plastic sleeve.
-Unfortunately these aftermarket sleeves are not easily installed as advertised and cost about $15.00 plus shipping.
+Unfortunately these aftermarket sleeves are not easily installed as advertised.
 They are made of plastic, similar to the failed piece that started the whole process.

-1- Remove the horn pad by firmly pulling back on the horn pad and then removng the single horn signal wire.
+1- Remove the horn pad by firmly pulling back on the horn pad and then removing the single horn signal wire.

 2- Remove the steering wheel by first removing the steering wheel retaining nut with a thin wall 27mm socket.

-3- Now mark the steering wheel and steering column shaft at 12 o’clock position so the steering wheel is straight when you reassemblle.
+3- Now mark the steering wheel and steering column shaft at 12 o’clock position so the steering wheel is straight when you reassemble.

-4- Now pull back on the steering wheel firmly and set it asside after removing the washer from inside the wheel.
+4- Now pull back on the steering wheel firmly and set it aside after removing the washer from inside the wheel.

 5- Clean out any old plastic debris from the steering wheel bearing area.